StuartSmith/Raspberry-Pi-Control-Sg90-Servo-Example/README.md

 </p>

-An SG90 servo is controlled by a pulse sent to it over a 20 millisecond time span, different lengths of pulse determine how the motor will turn.
-But before we get into how to control the motor, lets first look at how to connect the SG90 to the Raspberry Pi.
+An SG90 servo is controlled by a pulse sent to it over a 20 millisecond time span, different durations of pulse determine how the motor will turn.

-###Wiring Diagram:
+### Wiring Diagram:
 <p>
-Wiring the servo to the Raspberry Pi is rather straight forward: the ground of the servo is connected to pin 2 (Positive 5V), the positive wire from the servo is connected to pin 6 (Ground) and the pulse control can go to any of the GPIO pins but for simplicity connect this to pin 29 (GPIO 5).
+Wiring the servo to the Raspberry Pi is rather straight forward: the ground of the servo is connected to pin 2 (Positive 5V), the positive wire from the servo is connected to pin 6 (Ground) and the pulse control can go to many of the GPIO pins but for simplicity, connect this to pin 29 (GPIO 5).
 </p>

 ![Alt text](https://raw.githubusercontent.com/StuartSmith/RaspberryPi-Control-Sg90-Example/master/Images/GPIOWiringDiagram.png "")